carsonmcdonald/tmux-wifi-os-x/README.md

 ## Usage

-Put something this in your .tmux.conf file:
+Put the wifi-signal-strength script in your PATH somewhere and then add something this in your .tmux.conf file:

     set -g status-right: '#(wifi-signal-strength)'